 Today, in addition to the basic sperm test, there are a number of additional tests that can help to explain the decline in sperm quality and, if possible, prescribe the necessary treatment:

 Determine oxidative stress in semen.
 Higher oxidative stress may indicate inflammation and be the cause of infertility or a failed in vitro fertilisation procedure.
+We use MiOXSYS® – the most complete, definitive and rapid seminal oxidative stress measurement system with extensive clinical research and patent protection.
 The results of this test will help the doctor to determine the treatment needed and to choose the appropriate IVF method.
 It is recommended to take antioxidant supplements in cases of increased oxidative stress.

 MAR IgG test – a test for antibodies against sperm.
 The MAR IgG test is an additional test that can be performed within the first spermogram.